-We studied subjects using paper and two different electronic systems: eClassifier [Spangler, 2002] and SSIGS [Qu, 2003]. eClassifier is a commercial product that automatically clusters documents based on their semantic contents and then displays the organized documents in a set of flat clusters.
+We studied subjects using paper documents and two different electronic systems: eClassifier [17]] and SSIGS [12].
+(See Figure 3 for an image of SSIGS.
+For the purposes of this study, eClassifier is operationally similar.) eClassifier is a commercial product that automatically clusters documents based on their semantic contents and then displays the organized documents in a set of flat groups.
 SSIGS is a similar research tool that was designed to support the sensemaking task by providing a framework for organizing searches and their results.
-In all cases subjects saw 100 newswire articles from the city Baku.